Flotomate/product_docs/source/change-management/searching-changes.rst

 Searching Changes
 *****************

 There are two broad ways to search a Change in the :doc:`List View <change-workflow>`.

 -  Using a search bar

--  Using custom and predefined filters.
+-  Using custom and predefined filters

 Using Search Bar
 ================

 Flotomate has a search bar for searching all available Changes in the system.
-It supports the Advanced Search feature which allows you to use a combination of pre-defined search options and keywords.
-If you want to see the list of available options, then click on the search bar.
-You can select an option or multiple options from the drop-down list.
+It supports the Advanced Search feature which allows a technician to use a combination of pre-defined search options and keywords.
+If the technician want to see the list of available options, then he has to click on the search bar.
+Technician can select an option or multiple options from the drop-down list.

 .. _cmf-10: